Multiple Team Setup

 Owner and Maintainers

-- By configuring your repository with Codebase Governor, it is already part of a group of repositories called a capability.
+- By configuring your repository with Codebase Governor, it’s part of a group of repositories called a capability.

-- The capability name is the directory in which your repository config file is located in org-config.
+- The capability name is the directory in which you stored your repository config file in org-config.

 - If the capability name was